Barrister at University Chambers

 He has experience in a range of disputes under the Corporations Act 2001, the Australian Securities and Investments Commission Act 2001 ("ASIC Act"), and the Bankruptcy Act 1966, including shareholder oppression, breach of director duties, priority payments, selling assets at below value, voluntary administration, receivership, liquidation, financial planning and advice, registered and unregistered managed investment schemes, financial services licenses, and funds management.

-Daniel has acted in multiple large and complex class actions against banks and other ASX-listed companies, government bodies, and large private companies, including shareholder class actions, a class action against Westpac arising out of a Ponzi scheme run by Anthony Famularo, the "Palm Island Class Action" against the State of Queensland, a class action against the Royal Australian Navy on behalf of enlisted personnel, and a class action against retirement village operator Aveo.
+Daniel has acted in multiple large and complex class actions (aka representative proceedings) against banks and other ASX-listed companies, government bodies, and large private companies, including shareholder class actions, a class action against Westpac arising out of a Ponzi scheme run by Anthony Famularo, the "Palm Island Class Action" against the State of Queensland, a class action against the Royal Australian Navy on behalf of enlisted personnel, and a class action against retirement village operator Aveo.

 Daniel is available to advise on all aspects of a class action brief, from the investigation phase through to trial or settlement approval.
 He is regularly briefed by experienced class action firms, and has also assisted firms with no previous class actions experience to develop a practice in the area.